ApiLogicServer/API_Fiddle/1. Learn APIs using Flask SqlAlchemy/readme.md

 ## Framework - Flask

-A framework is a "your code goes here" library, provding backend functions to handle api calls, html calls, etc.  The framework provides key basic functions such as:
+A framework is a "your code goes here" library, providing backend functions to handle api calls, html calls, etc.  The framework provides key basic functions such as:

 * listening for incoming calls, and **invoking your code** (your 'handler')